awsdocs/amazon-dynamodb-developer-guide/doc_source/switching.capacitymode.md

 +  If you're using the AWS CLI or AWS SDK, all of your auto scaling settings will be preserved\.
 These settings can be applied when you update your table to provisioned billing mode again\.

  When you update a table from on\-demand to provisioned mode:
-+  If you're using the console, DynamoDB will recommend enabling auto scaling with the following defaults:
++  If you're using the console, DynamoDB recommends enabling auto scaling with the following defaults:
   +  Target utilization: 70%
   +  Minimum provisioned capacity: 5 units
   +  Maximum provisioned capacity: The Region maximum
-+  If you're using the AWS CLI or SDK, your previous auto scaling settings \(if any\) will be preserved\.
++  If you're using the AWS CLI or SDK, your previous auto scaling settings \(if any\) are preserved\.